hisunn/ProdigyStudio/README.md

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._
+_Below is the steps that should help you setup the system locally_

 1. Clone the repository into www/ folder in laragon
 2. use the .sql file to clone the database and its tables